 The Samaritan woman shared her testimony, that’s all she did and God did the rest.
 God is the one who worked on the rest of the people’s hearts to believe in Jesus and be saved.

-Ok, so what action can you take today:
+What action can you take today?

 - Have you ever disqualified yourself from being used by God in a big or small way?
 Write a list of those qualifications you think you need to have.